abrsh6266/music-app/readme.md

 # Music App

 A full-stack music application built with React, Redux, Redux-Saga, Emotion CSS, and Node.js.
 This app allows users to upload, play, and manage music tracks, with user authentication and authorization.
-The backend is powered by Express.js and MongoDB, and the frontend is styled using Emotion and Rebass.
+The backend is powered by Express.js and MongoDB, and the frontend is styled using Emotion, styled-systems,styled-components and Rebass.

 ## Table of Contents